h0MER247/swGL/README.md

 As far as I can tell Quake 3, Star Trek Elite Force I & II, Half Life 1, Unreal Tournament 99 and Heavy Metal: F.A.K.K.² work pretty well.

 ### What doesn't work
-I can't give you any guarantees that software which isn't listed under "Supported Games" will run without problems or crashes.
+I can't give you any guarantees that software which isn't listed under "Supported Games" will run without glitches or crashes.
 Most of the OpenGL 1.3 features are still unimplemented or only partially implemented.

 Have fun.